diarmuidmcg/nfc_in_kmp/README.md

 1. - [ ] Call deployment manually when ready [in Actions](../../actions/workflows/deploy.yml) → `Run Workflow`
 1. - [ ] When you see in your account on https://oss.sonatype.org that everything is fine, you can release your staging repositories and add target `releaseSonatypeStagingRepository` to `deploy.yml` [after this line](.github/workflows/deploy.yml#L60).
 This way artifacts will be published to central automatically when tests pass.
 # nfc_in_kmp

+To test locally with iOS:

+If you're using XCode 15 or above:
+`export MODERN_XCODE_LINKER=true`
+First:
+`./gradlew clean && ./gradlew assemblexcframework`
+Then:
+`cp -r nfc_in_kmp/build/XCFrameworks/debug/nfc_in_kmp.xcframework .iosBuilds/`